A big part of our impetus to travel to

 only the fresh lamb chops, but also two varieties of salad, grilled

 aubergene, potatoes, and peppers.
-The photo to the left shows Bo hard
+The photo to the right shows Bo hard

 at work expertly grilling the lamb and veggies.
 The meal is shown